 If you'd like to use "Madhatter Custom PC Mods" for a PC modification business, this likely not an infringing use.
 Having an IP attorney complete a clearance search for the name being considered is best before you expend resources on commercial projects.

 SN:88563312 SN:88559161 make no claim to color, so adding color would not matter in regards to using Tillie.
 SN:85965641 claims color, but has other design elements.
 Whether or not you can use a mark warrants an involved discussion.
 Call the office for a consultation.

 I have a radio show that airs every Friday, I do not own the station or receive money for the production but I would like to advertise the show using posters.
 The radio station itself DOES play commercial advertisements but not during my hour segment.
 The poster that I have created uses some...
 Read more »

 You should not use images that are not licensed for commercial purposes.
 Although you do not make money from your show, the radio station is a commercial entity.
 If you want to use photos for show advertisements, I'd highly recommend purchasing the correct license.
-You don't want to be liable for...Read more »
+You don't want to be...Read more »